On 1 November 2024, we became NHS University Hospitals of Liverpool Group (UHL Group).

 Our group of hospitals provide acute and specialist care to the people of Merseyside and beyond.
 It was created through the coming together of Liverpool University Hospitals NHS Foundation Trust (LUHFT) and Liverpool Women's NHS Foundation Trust (LWH).

-We have one Group Board of Directors, and alongside an Executive Managing Director and Hospital Leadership Team at each of our sites: Aintree University Hospital, Broadgreen Hospital, Liverpool Clinical Laboratories, Liverpool Women’s Hospital and the Royal Liverpool University Hospital.
+We have one Group Board of Directors, and alongside an Executive Managing Director and Hospital Leadership Team at each of our sites: Aintree University Hospital, Liverpool Women’s Hospital and the Royal Liverpool University Hospital (also manages Broadgreen Hospital).
 Each Executive Managing Director is a voting member of the Group Board, which ensures our sites retain their identity, voice, and influence at board-level.

 Through the Group model, LUHFT and LWH remain two statutory entities.
 Because of this, some things remain the same.
 Examples of these retained functions include separate Council of Governors, several committees (such as charitable funds), and our CQC ratings.
 Clinical services and how our patients access our services also remain the same.